Alfresco/docs-alfresco/content-services/latest/using/share/content/files-folders.md

 4. Complete the details on the page provided and share the link.

-    * Email: The email subject and body are pre-populated for you.
+    * **Email**: The email subject and body are pre-populated for you.
 Add a recipient and edit the message as necessary, then send.
-    * Facebook: Write a comment to post with the link and select how you want to share it.
+    * **Facebook**: Write a comment to post with the link and select how you want to share it.
 Click **Share Link**.
-    * Twitter: Edit the message as necessary and click **Tweet**.
+    * **Twitter**: Edit the message as necessary and click **Tweet**.
-    * Google+: Write a comment to post with the link and specify who you want to share it with.
+    * **Google+**: Write a comment to post with the link and specify who you want to share it with.
 Click **Share**.

     > **Note:** If an file is a Microsoft Office, PDF, or other text-based file type (not an image or video) then you can also click ![Advanced Search icon]({% link content-services/images/ico-link.png %}) on the file preview to share a link to the item, and even select to **Link to current page**.

 When you don’t want your publicly shared file to be available anymore, you can break the link.
 Once you make the link invalid, anyone who tries to access it will be unable to reach the public page.

 1. Find the file you previously shared.